-Information Type Description Host Name of Oracle WebLogic Server You provide the host name for the WebLogic Server instance to define it uniquely for the specific purpose of installing, and working with, ASAP (for example, localhost ).
-The ASAP Installer requires that you enter this value.
-Port Number of Oracle This is the port number assigned to this specific the WebLogic Server (for example 7001 ).
-WebLogic Server The ASAP Installer requires that you enter this value.
-User Name of Oracle Your WebLogic Server user name.
-You define this name when create an Oracle WebLogic Server WebLogic Server domain.
-Administrator The ASAP Installer requires that you enter this value.
-Password of Oracle You define this password along with the user name when you create an Oracle WebLogic Server WebLogic Server domain.
-Administrator The ASAP Installer requires that you enter this value.
+Information Type Description Host Name of Oracle WebLogic Server You provide the host name for the WebLogic Server instance to define it uniquely for the specific purpose of installing, and working with, ASAP (for example, localhost).
+Port Number of Oracle WebLogic Server This is the port number assigned to this specific the WebLogic Server (for example 7001).
+User Name of Oracle WebLogic Server Administrator Your WebLogic Server user name.
+You define this name when you create an Oracle WebLogic Server domain.
+Password of Oracle WebLogic Server Administrator You define this password along with the user name when you create an Oracle WebLogic Server domain.